Overview of Approval Process for Courses Taken at Other Institutions

 The process of obtaining approval for summer courses at accredited four-year U.S. institutions is fairly simple, but it does require that you pay attention to details.
-Please read the Criteria for Courses Taken at Other Institutions carefully, check out the FAQs below, download and read the approval form, and contact your college dean or director of studies if you have questions.
-If you are planning to take a summer course abroad, Canada included, all of the materials below need to be submitted to the Study Abroad Program in the Office of International Programs (Louis A. Simpson Building), not to your college office.
+Please read the Criteria for Courses Taken at Other Institutions carefully, check out the FAQs below, access the "Summer Course Pre-Approval" form through TigerHub under the "Academic Tasks" tile, and contact your college dean or assistant dean for studies if you have questions.
+If you are planning to take a summer course abroad, indicate the relevant information in the e-form and reach out to the Study Abroad Program in the Office of International Programs if you have any questions.

 What's the process?